If you are a woman over 40, you should think about getting your annual mammogram in order to detect signs of breast cancer.

 Why do I need a mammogram?

-Years of research over multiple clinical trials have confirmed a 30 percent or more reduction in breast cancer mortality in populations that are screened with mammography.
+Years of research over multiple clinical trials have confirmed a 40 percent reduction in breast cancer mortality can be achieved with regular mammography screening.

 What is my radiologist looking for?

 When you get a mammogram, your results will be read by a radiologist.
 A radiologist is a physician that specializes in medical imaging, sometimes referred to as “reading x-rays.”
 In addition to image interpretation, breast imaging radiologists do minimally invasive needle biopsies using x-ray, ultrasound and MR guidance.

 “We look for signs of breast cancer, some of which are obvious and some of which are very subtle,” Dr. Monticciolo said.
 “Sometimes we see something and cannot tell whether or not it represents cancer.”

 In those cases, doctors often can do other things to decide—additional imaging or needle biopsy.

 What will they see on my mammogram?

 When your radiologist looks at your mammogram, she will try to look for abnormalities or early signs of cancer.
 Some elements of concern include:

 These are called calcifications, and these tiny mineral deposits look like small white spots on a mammogram.
 They may or may not be caused by cancer.